 Oral sedation blocks the ability to experience fear and anxiety.
 Laser dentistry delivers quick, quiet treatment without discomfort during or after treatment.
-Our patients rarely need pain medication after treatment and are always amazed how much easier it was than they thought possible.
+Our patients rarely need pain medication after treatments.
+They realize how much easier it is than they thought possible.

 Overcoming Dental Phobia With Sedation Dentistry

 IV sedation is another option.
-The benefit of IV sedation is that the same class of anti-anxiety drug can be administered into the bloodstream, resulting in almost instantaneous effects.
+The benefit of IV sedation is that the same class of anti-anxiety drugs can be administered into the bloodstream, resulting in almost instantaneous effects.
 Not all people react the same to a standard dosage of a drug.
-For 80% of the population, we can expect predictable results with oral sedation and they will be very comfortable.
+For 80% of the population, we can expect predictable results and a comfortable procedure with oral sedation.

 How long does IV sedation take to work?

 IV sedation takes immediate effect.
 As soon as the medication reaches your bloodstream, you start to feel relaxed and in a state of bliss.

 How long does it take IV sedation to wear off?

 IV sedation usually wears off almost immediately.
 Once the anesthesiologist has stopped administering the fluids, you will regain normal function.
 Although you may not remember what just happened.

 No, IV sedation does not put you to sleep.
 IV sedation keeps you conscious during your dental procedure but prevents you from feeling pain and discomfort.

 Not for most patients.
 Your insurance provider may cover it in part, but most of the time, it’s not.
 Contact your dental insurance provider for more up-to-date information regarding your insurance benefits.